 REFLECTING ON A YEAR OF TRIALS, TRANSITIONS AND TRIUMPHS Coming off the heels of a milestone year celebrating the 50th anniversary of Special Olympics, the movement in Canada was set up for a fantastic start to the 2019-2020 year.
 While we ended the year facing some unexpected trials and transitions due to the COVID-19 pandemic, make no mistake that this was a year of triumphs.
 From national campaigns to National Games to moving the marker on inclusion in Canada, we are excited to share the highlights with you in this report.
 CANADIANS #CHOOSETOINCLUDE Special Olympics Programs spanning the world joined together for Global Week of Inclusion, to turn up the volume on the inclusion movement.
 Special Olympics knows that it is not the lack of ability that stops individuals with ID - it is the lack of opportunity!
 Canadians from coast to coast answered the call for inclusion.
-Partners and supporters pledged to always #ChooseToInclude, with many helping to amplify this message, including; the Government of Canada, Chief of Police and Law Enforcement.
-Officers, Champions Network, athletes, families, volunteers and friends of the movement in Canada.
-11,749 individual posts using #ChooseToInclude 26 MILLION combined reach on social media platforms 20.9 MILLION earned media (print, broadcast & radio) impressions INCLUSION EQUALS OPPORTUNITY ROCK THE RINK Canadian Olympians Scott Moir and Tessa Virtue's cross-country tour Rock The Rink, from the producers of the highly successful Thank You Canada tour, provided an entertainment experience that highlighted the world's best figure skaters.
+Partners and supporters pledged to amysi #Choose Toinclude, with many helping to amplify this message, including: The Government of Canada, Chief Police and Law Enforcement Officers, Champions Network, athletes, families, volunteers and friends of the movement in Canada.

+individual posts using #ChooseToInclude

+combined reach on social media platforms

+earned media (print, broadcast & radio) impressions

+INCLUSION EQUALS OPPORTUNITY ROCK THE RINK Canadian Olympians Scott Moir and Tessa Virtue's cross-country tour Rock The Rink, from the producers of the highly successful Thank You Canada tour, provided an entertainment experience that highlighted the world's best figure skaters.
 Virtue and Moir invited 27 Special Olympics Canada athletes (from each Canadian tour stop's closest or local community) to perform a solo alongside them in Rock The Rink.
 Olympic gold medalists - and longtime Special Olympics Champions Network members -Scott Moir and Tessa Virtue were an integral part of making this opportunity and lifetime dream come true for Special Olympics athletes.
+Virtue and Moir, alongside fellow Rock The Rink cast member Patrick Chan, are members of Special

-professional athletes, celebrities and sport personalities who support and promote the movement and the transformative power of sport it brings to Canadian children, youth and adults with an intellectual disability.
+Olympics Canada's Champions Network - a dedicated group of more than 50 Canadian Olympians, professional athletes, celebrities and sport personalities who support and promote the movement and the transformative power of sport it brings to Canadian children, youth and adults with an intellectual disability.
 BREAKING RECORDS AND BARRIERS